i-look-like-tintin/TCExplorer/README.md

 PS.
 Also, for the love of god, I need to update the directory structure.
 I am refusing to deal with another single-directory mess of a project again lmao.
 I have learned my lessons.
 PPS.
 No, no I haven't.

+## My Immediate (<5 days) Roadmap
+- Add heatmap function to map dashboard
+- Add ability to select year ranges, rather than just all years or single year
+- Actually read the task sheet and figure out what else the client needs lmao
+- Add additional data to TC selection pop-up
+- Add quick summary datapage to summarise differences against "baseline" <- we don't /really/ have a baseline but fuck it we ball
+- probs some other things maybe

 ## Overview
 This prototype provides an interactive web-based platform to visualize tropical cyclone tracks across different climate scenarios based on the dp4PDF dataset.
 The application allows users to compare cyclone activity under current conditions, +2K warming, and +4K warming scenarios.